The rolling hills and broad plains of Kansas are a popular hunting ground for a wide variety of species.

 Although they are associated with wooded areas, the land between the Pratt County Veterans Memorial Lake and KDWPT headquarters is a good place to flush them, Kramer said.

-Page 2 of 2 - Prairie chicken, both lesser and greater, are also on the hunting list.
+Prairie chicken, both lesser and greater, are also on the hunting list.
 They have very limited seasons with a daily bag limit of one for the lesser and two for the greater.

 The possession limit actually helps KDWPT keep track of populations of lesser that are close to becoming a threatened species.
 If that happens, they can no longer be hunted.

 Sand hill cranes also have their own hunting season.
 They might look like they are all neck and leg but they have excellent breast and thigh meet that tastes like steak.